List of The Sopranos characters: Matthew Bevilaqua

 Matthew Bevilaqua is played by Lillo Brancato Jr. Matthew was Sean Gismonte's partner-in-crime from West Orange, New Jersey and an associate working under Christopher Moltisanti in the Gualtieri crew.
 Born in 1977, he was 23 years old when he was killed, in "From Where to Eternity."
 In "Mr. Ruggiero's Neighborhood", Bonpensiero is overheard on an FBI wiretap that Bevilaqua's family is involved in the construction business and that the family saw him as a scion.
-Matthew also mentions that he, Sean and Bear Iyer attended the Lubin School of Business at Pace University and are licensed stock brokers and Webistics jobbers.
-He bought marijuana from a drug dealer at The Bada Bing.
+Matthew also mentions that he, Sean and Bear Iyer attended the Lubin School of Business at Pace University and are licensed stockbrokers and Webistics jobbers.

-Matt worked with Christopher in various aspects of organized crime, including the Massarone construction site, a pump and dump stockbroking scheme at an over-the-counter brokerage house in Bayonne, New Jersey involving an internet company called Webistics, assisting with Junior Soprano's executive card game, and some burglary jobs with Chris and Sean.
-When Chris leaves work early to go to the Jersey Shore with Adrianna, he leaves Matt in charge of the brokerage.
-They stole a Porsche Carrera from the office building that they were running the pump and dump stock scam from and beat up a stockbroker for suggesting a different stock.
+Matthew worked with Christopher in various aspects of organized crime, including the Massarone construction site; a pump-and-dump stock scheme at an over-the-counter brokerage house in Bayonne, New Jersey involving an internet company called Webistics; assisting with Junior Soprano's executive card game; and some burglary jobs with Chris and Sean.

-Matt threatened to stab the office manager of the brokerage in the throat with a letter opener if he told Chris Moltisanti about their actions.
-The office manager reported them anyway.
-Silvio referred to Matt and Sean as, "Chip n' Dale" after the cartoon because of their ineptness.
-Matt tells Christopher that he sees no point in getting married because he can get all the women he wants and always hire someone to wash his dishes and iron his shirts.
-He drives a Buick Regal that he abandons after Sean is shot and killed in the passenger seat during the failed mob hit on Christopher Moltisanti.
+Silvio referred to Matthew and Sean as "Chip n' Dale" after the cartoon because of their ineptness.
+He drives a Buick Park Avenue that he abandons after Sean is shot and killed in the passenger seat during the failed mob hit on Christopher.